jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 - Consider using a cloud host to get better ping times if you're having problems

-- Any server should have at least 1.6GHz CPU frequency and 1GB RAM
+- Any server should have at least 1.6 GHz CPU frequency and 1 GB RAM

 - Running a server may require you to adjust any firewalls running on or outside of your machine or cloud host.